dushoff/Circumcision_and_behaviour/ms.md

 ## Research Questions

-__[JD: We spent a lot of time drafting text for these explanations for the Uganda MS. I would like to start from there.
-Is that OK?
-Is there a reason why you rewrote the text pretty substantially?
-In particular, you talk about "interaction of sexual behaviours and circumcision status", but the old version talked about "{interaction} between survey year and circumcision status in predicting sexual behaviour", which I think is more correct.
-Do you disagree?]__

 Our main analysis focuses on changes in risk behaviour between post-2007 and pre-2008 (i.e., before and after the UN MMC recommendation).
 We analyze the \emph{interaction} between survey year and circumcision status in predicting sexual behaviour and whether the \emph{difference} between the behavior of circumcised and uncircumcised men changes.
 We called this the "MC status" analysis.

-In addition,  we also analyzed data from after 2007 to study the differences of SRB among MC category (uncircumcised, previously circumcised-circumcised before 2008, and newly circumcised men -circumcised after 2007).
+In addition,  we also analyzed data from after 2007 to study the differences of SRB among MC category (uncircumcised, previously circumcised -circumcised before 2008, and newly circumcised men -circumcised after 2007).
 This analysis focused on the variable-level effect of circumcision category on risk behaviors at the overall effect of circumcision category as the main predictor.
 We call this the "MC recency" analysis.

 ## Methods